 Who are they?
 Bernie counts some wealthy people among his supporters.
-But the lion’s share of Sanders’ support is from those who find this statistic to be untenable and unsustainable -- and those who find themselves part of it: in December a Google Customer Survey found that 62% of Americans don’t routinely carry a balance of more than $1,000 in their savings accounts.
+But the lion’s share of Sanders’ support is from those who find this statistic to be untenable and unsustainable — and those who find themselves part of it: in December a Google Customer Survey found that 62% of Americans don’t routinely carry a balance of more than $1,000 in their savings accounts.
 And approximately one in five Americans don’t even have a savings account.
 There will be no bailout for them if they have car trouble or an unexpected hospital visit.
-If Sanders is running a politically naive campaign, that fact is lost on people one accident away from financial catastrophe.The BEST SALES on Amazon NOW ]
+If Sanders is running a politically naive campaign, that fact is lost on people one accident away from financial catastrophe.Up to 70% off on Hottest Amazon Deals]